Big blaze threatens village outside Athens | eKathimerini.com

 Intense heat and wildfires have also struck other Mediterranean countries.
 Firefighters in France worked to contain a forest fire along the French Riviera on Tuesday, and recent wildfires have killed at least 75 people in Algeria and 16 in Turkey.
 Worsening drought and heat have also fueled wildfires in the western United States and in Russia’s northern Siberia region.

-Greece’s fire department said 370 firefighters, including 143 from Poland, were deployed at the Vilia fire on Wednesday, along with 130 vehicles, eight helicopters and three planes.
+Greece’s fire department said 430 firefighters, including 143 from Poland, were deployed at the Vilia fire on Wednesday, along with 130 vehicles, 19 helicopters and 10 planes.
 The army, volunteer firefighters and local authorities also provided assistance.

 By midday Wednesday, an estimated 7,500 hectares (18.500 acres) of forest had been destroyed in the area.

-Satellite imagery from Tuesday published on Twitter by the European Commission’s defense industry and space department showed a giant plume of smoke from the Vilia fire extending south for hundreds of kilometers along the entire length of the Peloponnese.
+Satellite imagery from Tuesday showed a giant plume of smoke from the Vilia fire extending south for hundreds of kilometers along the entire length of the Peloponnese.
 [AP]